 I got an mRNA vaccine as my first dose.
-Can I get a different mRNA vaccine for my second or any additional doses I may need?
+Can I get a different mRNA vaccine for my second dose?

 Usually you get the same vaccine for all your doses.
-But you can get a different mRNA vaccine if your first-dose vaccine is not available or you prefer a different available mRNA vaccine.
+But you can get a different mRNA vaccine for your second dose if your first-dose vaccine is not available or you prefer a different available mRNA vaccine.
 Both Pfizer-BioNTech and Moderna COVID-19 vaccines work in the same way.

-Whichever vaccine you get for your second dose completes your 2-dose series and protects you against COVID-19.
+Whichever vaccine you get for your second dose completes your immunization series and protects you against COVID-19.